lubomyrV/library/README.md

 Simple RESTful Web app based on Spring framework

-To run this application, you need following tools:
+In order to run this application, you need following tools:

 1) JRE,JDK v.8

-2) MySQL v.5.5 or MariaDB v.10
+2) MariaDB v.10

 3) Apache Maven 3.3.9

-4) Eclipse IDE or IntelliJ IDEA

 Pay attention, some changes required, take a look into this file `src/main/resources/application.properties`, change following fields: `spring.datasource.username`, `spring.datasource.password` and `spring.jpa.hibernate.dialect` to corresponding values of your DB.

-There is no views pages, it is simple RESTful Web App, use REST API for testing like Postman or cURL.
+There are no views pages, it is a simple RESTful Web App, use REST API for testing like Postman or cURL.

-Take a look in example how it works: https://temporarily.space/books/getAll

-To build this app you need to run:
+To compile this app you need to run:

 `$ mvn clean`